 Saint George in Bulgaria and around Europe

-Saint George is widely venerated throughout much of Europe.
+Saint George is widely venerated throughout Europe.
 He is the patron saint of many nations, including England, Russia, Portugal and Greece.
+In Bulgaria, he is the Patron Saint of the Bulgarian Army.

-The Saint George Rotunda Church in Sofia, the oldest church in the city, is named for this saint.
+The Saint George Rotunda Church in Sofia, the oldest church in the city, is dedicated to his memory.
+The church celebrates a special liturgy honoring St. George weekly.